Marie-L1/ShelfSage-FrontEnd/README.md

  - Books are separated into lists, with horizontal scroll, based off of genre, author, and keywords (Metadata).
  - Clicking on a book will open a modal with more details and the ability to add the book to user's shelf.

-Profile Page:
- - Allows the user to upload and update their profile image
- - Allows the user to update their username and password
- - Has a button to delete the account

 ### Mockups
 Subject to change.